1amTylersMind/WeekendWarrior/README.md

  accomplish this task with a single scapy command, compared with an exhaustive ping search (the trade of being the arp command creates very noticeable network traffic compared to the quiter pings).

+# Words.py
+I've been thinking a lot recently about entropy, and so I thought it might be interesting to apply that perspective to first plain english (for a reference), and then various cryptographic hashes of the same english words with different ciphers.

+What I think will be most interesting is to see the incremental change from low to high entropy by trying different things like moving from plain text, to hex, to something that's actually the hex output of a hash.